TuckerFaulk/hagman-project/README.md

 - Error Messages

-An error message is displayed when a non-alpha character (e.g. number, symbol, space) is input or a letter is guess which has previously been guessed by the player.
+An error message is displayed when a non-alpha character (e.g. number, symbol, space) is input or a letter is guessed which has previously been guessed by the player.

 ![Value Error Message](assets/readme-images/value-error-message.jpg)